Apart from the Great Wall of China, the next thing which comes to people’s mind when mention China will most likely be PANDA.

 Nonetheless, this post is not going to focus on pandas but other awesome places this Sichuan’s capital has to offer.

 I visited Chengdu at the beginning of December and it was freezing cold.
-Most of the restaurants and shops do not have heating system so if you’re traveling during winter, be prepared to face the cold.
+Be prepared to brave the cold if you’re travelling during winter as most restaurants and shops lack heating systems.
 However, the best part of travelling during this period: lesser crowd and cheaper ticket price for attractions.

 Tianfu Square (天府广场)